FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 # Setting Up OPNsense Firewall with Suricata IDS/IPS

 I successfully set up and configured an OPNsense firewall in VirtualBox, integrating Suricata as the Intrusion Prevention System (IPS) and Intrusion Detection System (IDS).
-This lab project also involved configuring custom rules to detect stealth scans such as SYN scan, XMAS scan, and NULL scan attacks, as well as FTP brute force and SSH brute force attacks.
+This lab project also involved configuring custom rules to detect stealth scans.
 The setup included a network environment comprising OPNsense as the firewall, Kali Linux for security testing, and Metasploitable 2 as a vulnerable machine.
 The project aimed to validate the effectiveness of our detection system by ensuring timely and accurate alerts.

 ## Tools